Jetta (wrestler): Other media

 Jetta has appeared on Sky Digital channel 427, otherwise known as TWC Fight!.
 She has appeared on the channel for LDN Wrestling, Irish Whip Wrestling, and Real Quality Wrestling.
 Jetta has also appeared on ABC 7 and Rumble Radio in Chicago as part of Shimmer promotional news features.
 She has also been interviewed for Fighting Spirit magazine, mainly about her involvement in ChickFight.

 Personal life

-On 12 December 2020, Jetta confirmed her engagement to a retired wrestler Yasmin Lander, better known by the ring name Charlie Morgan.
+On 12 December 2020, Jetta confirmed her engagement to a fellow professional wrestler Yasmin Lander, better known by the ring name Charlie Morgan.
+They got married in August 2023.